Martie’s Story

 I remember thinking that night as I climbed into bed that it was going to be a long time before I would ever feel happy again.
 Life grew dark and cold and I felt so alone.
 There were days when I wondered how I could continue to go on when I was hurting so deeply.

 In the weeks and months that followed, God comforted me in ways I had never known.
-He showed me how much He loved me, tenderly used His Word to speak truth to me, and in time He healed my broken heart.
-As He did, I had a deep desire to come along side other moms who are grieving and point them to the One who can heal broken hearts.
+He showed me how much He loved me and tenderly used His Word to speak truth to me.
+In time, He healed my broken heart.
+As he did, I had a deep desire to come alongside other moms who were grieving and point them to the One who can heal broken hearts.

 Suffering has a way of bringing people together.
 Grief stories unite people.
-This Christmas, it’s been 24 years since Ally’s homegoing.
-What a comfort and blessing to see God using her story right here at PWC!
+What a comfort and blessing to see God using Ally’s story right here at PWC!
 I consider it a privilege to come alongside women who are grieving and give them hope.
 Hope is one of the greatest gifts God gives to us.
-I am so glad He gave me Hope.
+I am so glad He gave it to me.